Danny-sc/Tutorial_2/index.md

 ### Step 1

 The function `emulator_from_data` creates the initial emulators for us.
 We pass `emulator_from_data` the training data, the name of the model outputs we want to emulate and the list of parameter ranges.
-We also specify that we want to fit a quadratic surface, rather than a hyperplane (which is the default setting).
+We also specify that we want to fit a quadratic surface (as opposed to fitting a hyperplane).
 Taken this information, `emulator_from_data` finds both the regression parameters and the active parameters for each of the indicated model outputs.
 Model selection is performed using [stepwise addition or deletion](https://en.wikipedia.org/wiki/Stepwise_regression) (as appropriate), using the [AIC criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) to find the minimal best fit.

 ```r